johnno1962/injectionforxcode/README.md

     rm -rf ~/Library/Application\ Support/Developer/Shared/Xcode/Plug-ins/InjectionPlugin.xcplugin

-The most common problem you'll encounter using injection with Objective-C is that you will need to edit the "Header Search Paths" of the bundle project injection creates to build your code.
-With Swift, injection "learns" the command to compile your source from the project's previous build logs so this is never a problem.

-### Injecting classes inside Swift frameworks
+### Injecting classes using "internal" scope inside Swift

-With Xcode 6.3.1/Swift 1.2 this has become a little more difficult as "internal" symbols that may be required for the injecting class to link against are now given visibility "hidden" which makes them unavailable resulting in crashes.
+With Xcode 6.3.1/Swift 1.2 injection has become a little more difficult as "internal" symbols that may be required for the injecting class to link against are now given visibility "hidden" which makes them unavailable resulting in crashes.
-This can be resolved by downloading and building the [unhide](https://github.com/johnno1962/unhide) project and adding a "Run Script" build phase to your framework target to call the following command.
+This can be resolved by adding a "Run Script" build phase to your framework or main app target to call the following command.

     ~/bin/unhide.sh

-This patches the object files in the framework to export any hidden symbols and relinks the framework executable making all swift symbols available to the dynamic link loader facilitating their injection.
+This patches the object files in the framework to export any hidden symbols and relinks the executable making all swift symbols available to the dynamic link loader facilitating their injection.

 ### JetBrains AppCode IDE Support